 I was born and raised in Los Angeles, California.
 With an artist mother and a Broadway show conductor, pianist, composer father, I grew up with a love and respect for the arts of all kinds.
 I received my first AA degree from the Fashion Institute of Design and Merchandising in 1986.
 I had dreams of being an evening gown buyer in New York City.
 As life evolved I was drawn into the world of culinary arts.
 On my first trip abroad with my father, I studied the art of baking and pastry at the Cordon Bleu School in Paris.
 I became a pastry chef working with some of the top chefs in Los Angeles.
 In the spring of 2001, I moved to Manhattan, New York to expand my culinary career.
 On September 11, 2001, I was living in the lower East side.
 I heard the planes hit the World Trade Center and, in that moment, my life was forever changed.
 My train jumped the culinary track.

 When the planes started flying again, I returned to California and to college with a renewed sense of purpose.
 I began working as an administrative assistant, while studying to complete my undergraduate degree.
-For the past 17 years I have worked in the administrative field.
-I will be completing my bachelor’s degree in Graphic Design and Media Arts from Southern New Hampshire University in 2018.
+For the past 19 years I have worked in the administrative field.
+I completed my bachelor’s degree in Graphic Design and Media Arts from Southern New Hampshire University in 2018.

-We moved our family to beautiful Sonoma County eight years ago.
-When I am not at work I love to hang out with my husband and our two boys, read, meditate, paint mandalas and take long walks.
+When I am not at work I love to hang out with my family, hike, cook, paint, read, meditate, and take long walks.